 Here is a poem I recently wrote in January.
 I hope you will enjoy it.
 It’s called “One Snowy Day in South Porcupine, Ontario, 1975”

-stayed till after 4:15 when night began to fall.
+and stayed till night began to fall around four.

 In colorful breathable light layers of clothes